deeprest/sagaGitlabMirror/DevMeta.md

 # where to release/announce demo
-When you have a good build, tell these folks: https://nathanielhoover.weebly.com/  (Flashman85, made the list [here](https://sprites-inc.co.uk/thread-1505-page-8.html)) https://dennisengelhard.com/ gamejolt sprites.co.uk forums send to Stone McKnuckle pixeljoint or tigsource (to find artist for full project)
+When you have a good build, tell these folks: https://nathanielhoover.weebly.com/  (Flashman85; made the list [here](https://sprites-inc.co.uk/thread-1505-page-8.html)) https://dennisengelhard.com/ gamejolt sprites.co.uk forums pixeljoint or tigsource (to find artist for full project)
 # distribution platforms
 itch.io